ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 });
 ```

-As described in [section 1.6](#1.6), we need to create macros in GTM for each of the fields listed in the above three tables i.e. `transactionId`, `transactionAffiliation`... `transactionCountry`.
+As described in [section 1.6](#1.6), we need to create variables in GTM for each of the fields listed in the above three tables i.e. `transactionId`, `transactionAffiliation`... `transactionCountry`.
 To recap on the process:

-1. Click on the **New Macro** button in the GTM interface
+1. Head to **User-Defined Variables** section and click on the **New** button in the GTM interface
-2. Name the new macro being created.
+2. Name the new variable being created.
 (We recommend using exactly the same name used in the `dataLayer` e.g. `transactionId` for clarity)
-3. Set the macro type to 'Data Layer Variable'
+3. Set the variable type to 'Data Layer Variable'
-4. Set the value of the macro to the field name given in the `dataLayer` e.g. `transactionId`
+4. Set the value of the *Data Layer Variable Name* to the field name given in the `dataLayer` e.g. `transactionId`
-5. Save the macro
+5. Save the variable

 We then need to create a Snowplow ecommerce tracking tag in GTM that passes the data onto Snowplow on a transaction event.
-In GTM, select the **New Tag** button.
-Give the tag a sensible name e.g. 'Snowplow ecommerce tracker' and select 'custom HTML tag' in the tag type.
+In GTM, head to **Tags** and click on the **New** button.
+Give the tag a sensible name e.g. 'Snowplow ecommerce tracker' and select '*Custom HTML Tag*' in the Product.
 Now in the HTML box, paste the following code:

 ```html
 <script type="text/javascript">